What is a Rhinoplasty?

 Changing your nose shape must be a custom procedure.
 No cookie-cutter approach will achieve the desired outcome.
 You may choose to undergo chin augmentation, BOTOX injections, or dermal filler injections to create the ultimate facial enhancement.

-Dr. Graw develops a custom surgical plan for every patient, to achieve the most attractive balance for their facial structure.
+Dr. Graw develops a custom surgical plan for every patient to achieve the most attractive balance for their facial structure.
 The results are greater facial harmony and balance, with a natural and refined appearance to the nose.

 Rhinoplasty FAQs